GoSecure/frida-xamarin-unpin/README.md

-If you run into issues while trying to bypass pinning in real applications, feel free to open an issue with the Frida output and as many details as possible regarding the application you tried to instrument.
+If you run into issues while trying to bypass pinning in real applications, feel free to open an issue with the Frida output and as much detail as possible regarding the application you tried to instrument.

 Pull requests, improvements, bug fixes and additional features are